-Teachers and administrators in Atlanta surrendered to authorities yesterday at the Fulton County jail.
-The group were among 35 Atlanta school board employees charged in a racketeering indictment, accused of cheating in district schools.
-Prosecutors say the teachers and administrators were plotting to help schools academic goals.
+Teachers and administrators in Atlanta surrendered to authorities yesterday at the Fulton County Jail.
+The group are among 35 Atlanta School Board employees charged in a racketeering indictment, accused of cheating in district schools.
+Prosecutors say the teachers and administrators were plotting to help schools meet academic goals.
 NPR's Kathy Lohr reports.

-KATHY LOHR, BYLINE: Around 7:30 in the evening, former superintendent of the Atlanta schools, Beverly Hall, turned herself into the jail, escorted by attorneys.
+KATHY LOHR, BYLINE: Around 7:30 in the evening, former superintendent of the Atlanta schools Beverly Hall turned herself in at the jail, escorted by attorneys.

 LOHR: Her bond was reduced from $7.5 million to $200,000.
 One of Hall's lawyers, J. Tom Morgan, says that amount was far too high.

 J. TOM MORGAN: I haven't seen that in cases of genocide.
-The bond that we have now, that the DA's office agreed to, is very reasonable, considering there's been no violent crime.
-There's been no prior history, anything like that.
+The bond that we have now, that the D.A.'s office agreed to, is very reasonable considering there's been no violent crime, there's been no prior history or anything like that.

 (SOUNDBITE OF FOOTSTEPS)